sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab2.md

 1. In this lab, we are executing **four UI** test scenarios configured to run on Chrome and Firefox browsers.

-1. Navigate to **Chrome** from the desktop, then paste the following URL http://localhost:82/.
+1. Navigate to **Chrome** from the desktop, then paste the following URL: http://localhost:82/.
 You should be able to see the PartsUnlimited website.

     ![Azure DevOps](images/dev328.png)

-1. Navigate to **Firefox** from the desktop, then paste the following URL http://localhost:82/.
+1. Navigate to **Firefox** from the desktop, then paste the following URL: http://localhost:82/.

     ![Azure DevOps](images/dev342.png)